A year later: Here’s how to fix the gender pay gap…Sophie Newton

 We have been bold indeed.
 And great change has occurred.

 I wrote an article about how we were going to fix the gender pay gap.
 We had just introduced our pay gap tax, a measure praised by the Guardian as an effective solution to a problem that has persisted far longer than it ought to have done.
-We were also implementing a number of other strategies related to office culture, recruitment, and performance, designed to improve gender equality in the workplace (see section 11 of our handbook for further info).
+We were also implementing a number of other strategies related to office culture, recruitment, and performance, designed to improve gender equality in the workplace.

 I am proud to report the remarkable success we have had in addressing this issue.
 The pay gap has closed and we have made great strides towards ensuring gender equality throughout the company, in the many areas that a workplace encompasses.

 In true Brainlabs style, let me provide some solid data to accompany these exciting words.